It’s important to understand your workplace rights and responsibilities in regards to pay and conditions, health and safety and workplace bullying.

 - you receive all your entitlements in terms of pay and conditions.

 As a worker, you are responsible for:

-- understanding the conditions of your employment, including knowing your rate of pay, working hours and entitlements to breaks and leave
+- understanding the conditions of your employment.
+This includes knowing your rate of pay, working hours and entitlements to breaks and leave

-- working in a way that is not harmful to your own health and safety and the health and safety of others
+- working in a way that is not harmful to the health and safety of yourself or others

 - knowing what to do if you think your employer is not meeting their responsibilities.

 Make sure you:

 - understand the conditions of your employment.
 This includes your rate of pay, working hours and your entitlements for breaks, leave and public holidays

 - know your rights in regards to discrimination and bullying.
 Know what to do if you experience or witness this in your workplace

 - know the health and safety requirements of your workplace.
 Know how to maintain a safe environment for yourself and others